 It’s Going to Get Personal

 But it won’t all be issue-oriented.
 I’ll be delving into my relationship with cannabis and why I plan to stick with it.
-Stories of how I learned first-hand the pain-relieving power of pot while sitting with bleach on my head.
-How I’ve gone from smoking whatever to vaping strictly organic, sativa-dominant, CBD-balanced weed that won’t give me the munchies.
-And how – duh – cannabis IS good for your sex life.
-Did I mention how sweet it is to be living in the world’s largest marijuana market?
+Stories about how I learned first-hand the pain-relieving power of pot while sitting with bleach on my head.
+How I’ve gone from smoking whatever to vaping organically grown, sativa-dominant, CBD-balanced weed that won’t give me the munchies.
+And how — duh — cannabis is good for your sex life.
+Did I mention how sweet it is to be living in the world’s biggest marijuana market?
 That, too.